FOGProject/fog-community-scripts/fog-aws-testing/README.md

  - From here, tests will run regularly via a cron-job.
  - You can manually run tests with the `test_all.py` script.

+## Adding another OS to the tests.

+- Fork the project, and work within your fork.
+- Create a terraform `data` component to select the latest available AMI from the official AMI owner and add it [here](./terraform/variables.tf).
+Use matching, wildcards, and filters to appropriately match accurately every time.
+- Add the new OS to the python settings file [here](./scripts/settings.py) for both the `OSs` list and the `dnsAddresses` list.
+Follow the existing syntax for adding.
+- Create a new instance resource in it's own file.
+There are a couple of these already that you can copy/paste and change parameters in.
+Follow the existing syntax for naming, which is all lowercase, no spaces.
+For Ubuntu since the minor version is important, seperate it like 18_04 for 18.04.
+The userdata section should be updated according to the OS's procedures.
+Generally, allowing root login must be allowed, passwords should be prohibited.
+The authorized key that is uploaded to the default user's home directory needs put into root's .ssh directory, in `authorized_keys`.
+Make a directory called /root/git and clone fogproject into there.
+Update the OS entirely, and then reboot at the end.
+Use the existing OSs in the repo as a guide, most major Linux distros have been worked out already.
+- Add permissions for the new instance for the bastion [here](./terraform/bastion.tf), follow existing syntax.
+- Add new OS to the ssh config [here](./terraform/templates/ssh-config.tpl).
+- Inside of [here](./scripts/functions.py), in the `restore_clean_snapshots()` definition, add an elif for the new OS that specifies how to mount the root volume.
+- Commit your changes to your fork, be sure to include any new files.
+Push your changes to your fork.
+Then create a pull request using your fork.